Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

 Here follow a few examples:

-PLCs in a different file
+PLCs in a separate file
 ------------------------

 If you would like to have your :code:`plcs` stored in a separate yaml file, that is possible by including